Shabbar786/User-Centric-milestone-project/README.md

 All code was validated using the websites 'W3C Markup Validation Service' and 'W3C CSS Validation Service', links to the websites can be found under Acknowledgements section.

-Initially some errors were found during validation that were not too serious and were rectified straight away such as my images did not have an 'alt' attribute, which was added after.
-Also my iframes 'frameborder="0"' in the index.html was obsolete and was not required, so I removed the code.

 ### Deployment

-To be able to view this product you can access through Github pages or here [live][Project].
-If accessing through GitHub it is deployed directly from the master branch - https://github.com/Shabbar786/User-Centric-milestone-project
+To be able to view this product you can access through Github pages or [here][Project].
+If accessing through GitHub you can clone it directly from the master branch - https://github.com/Shabbar786/User-Centric-milestone-project

 [Project]:https://shabbar786.github.io/User-Centric-milestone-project/

 ### Status

 Project is complete and in goodworking order.
 All initial tasks set up are completed and acheived.
+Due to this being a static front-end only project some buttons and links will not be working.

 ### Inspiration